Multi-Agent Orchestration

 # Create and start a root task

-grackle task create "Implement OAuth2 support" --project my-project
+grackle task create "Implement OAuth2 support" --workspace <workspace-id>

 grackle task start <root-task-id> --persona orchestrator